MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/arm-network-readme.md

 npm install @azure/identity
 ```

-You will also need to register a new AAD application and grant access to Azure NetworkManagement by assigning the suitable role to your service principal (note: roles such as `"Owner"` will not grant the necessary permissions).
+You will also need to **register a new AAD application and grant access to Azure NetworkManagement** by assigning the suitable role to your service principal (note: roles such as `"Owner"` will not grant the necessary permissions).
 Set the values of the client ID, tenant ID, and client secret of the AAD application as environment variables: `AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, `AZURE_CLIENT_SECRET`.

+For more information about how to create an Azure AD Application check out [this guide](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal).
 ```javascript
 const { NetworkManagementClient } = require("@azure/arm-network");
 const { DefaultAzureCredential } = require("@azure/identity");